Kiveo/Kiveo.github.io/_posts/2019-01-05-destructure.markdown

 Destructuring assignment is a term that seems almost an oxymoron.
 Let's take a look at an official example from the MDN.
 I have added line numbers for reference.

->"The destructuring assignment syntax is a JavaScript expression that makes it possible to unpack values from arrays, or properties from objects, into distinct variables."
+>"The destructuring assignment syntax is a JavaScript expression that makes it possible to unpack values from arrays, or properties from objects, into distinct variables." -MDN

 ~~~
 1 [a, b] = [10, 20];